Community Gardens

 Through a partnership with the City of Mississauga and Evergreen, Ecosource worked to establish the first community garden on city parkland in Mississauga in 2006 – the Garden of the Valley.

 Since then, it has flourished with support from many collaborative partnerships in the community and Walmart-Evergreen Green Grants.
 Located next to the Mississauga Valley Community Centre, this garden creates an oasis in the heart of the city.
-Due to its popularity, the garden has grown tremendously since it began, more than doubling in size from just 20 plots in 2006 to 44 plots today!
+Due to its popularity, the garden has grown tremendously since it began, more than doubling in size from just 20 plots in 2006 to 46 plots today!
+The garden contains 5 community plots where Dixie Bloor Neighbourhood Centre hosts an EarlyON program for children and families and grow food collectively to share amongst participants.
 Many gardeners return to their plot year after year and showcase great space-saving and intensive growing techniques.
-The success of this pilot project has led to the growing interest in establishing more community gardens throughout the city on public parkland.
+The success of this pilot project led to the growing interest in establishing more community gardens throughout the city on public parkland.
+For more information about the Garden of the Valley or any of our other community gardens, please email communitygardens@ecosource.ca.
+You can also check out upcoming events at the garden.

 Garden of the Valley